srobo/volunteer-emails/SR2022/2022-04-09-competition-information-pack.md

 Please note that this also means that access to food sellers may be restricted, so please plan accordingly.

 ## T-Shirts
-As always, t-shirts have been ordered for all volunteers.
+As always, t-shirts have been ordered for volunteers.
 These will be available when you arrive on the Saturday.

 ## COVID Safety